Classification: Tyrosine Kinase Inhibitor

 About Vandetanib (Caprelsa®)

 Vandetanib is a type of targeted therapy called a tyrosine kinase inhibitor.
+A kinase is an enzyme that promotes cell growth.
 This means it works by targeting receptors present on the cancer cells.
-Vandetanib targets several different receptors, which in turn blocks tumor growth and angiogenesis (the development of a blood supply to the tumor).
+Vandetanib targets epidermal growth factor (EGFR) and vascular endothelial growth factor receptors (VEGF).
+It blocks tumor growth and angiogenesis (the development of a blood supply to the tumor).

 How to Take Vandetanib